 Over the last 100 years the landscape of Maritime Ipswich has changed dramatically.
 From the extension of the Port of Ipswich, the opening and closer of the Ipswich power station, creation of the Orwell Bridge as well as the 1982 Maritime Ipswich celebrations, and as such there are thousands of fantastic stories and memories to be told.
-With so many of us having been in self-isolation and lockdown over the last year, and perhaps with some time on our hands.
-We wondered if you would like to contribute to the collections of the Ipswich Maritime Trust by sharing your stories and memories of Maritime Ipswich.
+Over 2020 and 2021 during the COVID-19 pandemic so many of us had been in self-isolation and lockdown.
+We conducted a project asking for stories and memories of Maritime Ipswich to add to the collections of the Ipswich Maritime Trust.

 Aims of the Maritime Memoir Project: